 - order of reading

-Additionally, you can grab the FREE pdf reading guide I created to make reading more fun and easy.
+Additionally, you can grab the FREE PDF reading guide we created to make reading more fun and easy.
 So if you’re a big Mia fan, this will help you keep track of her series and books, PLUS in which order they should be read.

 You might also be interested in: 13 Romantic Books To Celebrate Love